Lamothe/Composer/README.md

 * Delete track

 ## TODO
-These are the things that need to be done before the application is "feature complete": (not ordered)
+These are the things that need to be done before the application is "feature complete":
 * Bug: Multitrack (more than 3) playback sounds choppy like the computer isn't keeping up
-* Hightlight selected bar/track
+* Save
+* Keyboard shortcuts
+* Mute track
+* Solo playback
+* Playback marker
+* Delete bar
+* Cut/copy/paste bar
+* Loop bars
 * Select BPM, currently fixed at 120
 * Select beats per bar, currently set at 4
-* Save
-* Delete bar
-* Drag/drop bars
 * Metronome
 * Track playback volume
 * Minimal effects - Eq, reverb, delay
-* Keyboard shortcuts
-* Mute track
-* Solo playback
 * Touch based operation
 * Pedal controls
-* Playback marker

 ## Limitations
 Here are a list features that I'm not planning to implement:
 * Guitar effects (instead, use something like a Boss GT-1)
 * Compositions with changing time signatures.

-Pull requests are welcomed and
+Pull requests are welcomed.